peterjbone/peterjbone/README.md

 Fullstack Web Developer
 -----------------------

-I am a full stack developer, I feel like using front and back technologies as well, I have 2 years of experience doing personal and freelance projects
+I am a full stack developer, I feel like using front and back technologies as well, I have 1 year of experience doing personal projects

 * 🌍  I'm based in Guayaquil, Ecuador
 * ✉️  You can contact me at [peterjbone41@gmail.com](mailto:peterjbone41@gmail.com)